reallymello/nightwatchTutorials/README.md

 1) Clone the repository
 2) Run npm install *nightwatch -g*

-Tests can be run by running *nightwatch* from the root of the example directories
+Tests can be run by running the *nightwatch* command from a terminal in the root of the example directories